markosankovic/notes/Preparing UP Squared for OBLAC Drives.md

 - `cd oblac-drives-installer`
 - `git checkout up2`
 - `./up2.sh` this time TASK [up2: Copy 99-disable-network-config.cfg to /etc/cloud/cloud.cfg.d] failed, it seems to be related to the version of Ubuntu Server.
 Must use Ubuntu Server 18.04.1 LTS.

+Ubuntu Server 18.04.1 comes with kernel 4.15 that cannot be used with EtherCAT Master (without the changes made by Slava).
+It also changed the sources so sshpass cannot be installed and Ansible cannot be used.
+Must revert back to 18.04.

 ## Links